luanmalaguti/percistence-base/README.md

 percistence-base
 ================

-A persistence project base for java aplications with with Maven, e Eclipse-Link
+A persistence project base for Java aplications with with Maven, e Eclipse-Link